MichaelZalla/zalla-io-website/content/projects/downlink/index.md

 ## Automation

 Downlink's GitHub repository leverages GitHub Actions to provide continuous integration.
-The `.github/workflows/main.yml` file configures a workflow named "CI", which performs a fresh repository checkout, installs dependencies with `npm`, and runs tests with Jest.
+A `main.yml` file in the `.github/workflows` folder configures a workflow named "CI", which performs a fresh repository checkout, installs dependencies with `npm`, and runs tests with Jest.

-Actions are triggered whenever a contributor pushes new commits to the `main` branch, and results are reported on GitHub's [Actions panel](https://github.com/MichaelZalla/downlink/actions).
+Actions are triggered whenever a contributor pushes new commits to `main`, and results are reported on GitHub's [Actions panel](https://github.com/MichaelZalla/downlink/actions).
 The result of the most recent action ('pass' or 'fail') is displayed on the main repository page, next to its associated commit.

 ## Distribution